 The Company’s risk management system is performed in accordance with the principles of ISO standards, particularly ISO 9001:2015 and ISO 14001:2015.

 The biography of each director is published on the website.
-The Chairman along with the Board have sufficient skills and experience to undertake their roles effectively.
-The skills required and training of directors is under constant review and if necessary training will be provided.
+The Chair along with the Board believe they have sufficient skills and experience to undertake their roles effectively.
+The skills required and training of directors is under constant review and training is provided as needed.

 The Board aims to promote and maintain a culture of integrity across all businesses within the Group.